-Make no mistake, there is a right way to implement linmin: It is to use the methods of one-dimensional minimization described in $\S10.1-\S10.3$, but to rewrite the programs of those sections so that their bookkeeping is done on vector-valued points P (all lying along a given direction n) rather than scalar-valued abscissas x.
-That straightforward task produces long routines densely populated with "for(k=1;k<=n;k++)" loops.
+Make no mistake, there is a right way to implement linmin: It is to use the methods of one-dimensional minimization described in §10.1-§10.3, but to rewrite the programs of those sections so that their bookkeeping is done on vectorvalued points P (all lying along a given direction n) rather than scalar-valued abscissas x.
+That straightforward task produces long routines densely populated with "do k=1,n" loops.

 We do not have space to include such routines in this book.
 Our linmin, which works just fine, is instead a kind of bookkeeping swindle.
-It constructs an "artificial" function of one variable called fldim, which is the value of your function, say, func, along the line going through the point p in the direction xi. linmin calls our familiar one-dimensional routines mnbrak ($\S10.1$) and brent ($\S10.3$) and instructs them to minimize fldim. linmin communicates with fldim "over the head" of mnbrak and brent, through global (external) variables.
-That is also how it passes to fldim a pointer to your user-supplied function.
+It constructs an "artificial" function of one variable called fldim, which is the value of your function func along the line going through the point p in the direction xi. linmin communicates with f1dim through a common block.
+It then calls our familiar one-dimensional routines mnbrak (§10.1) and brent (§10.2) and instructs them to minimize f1dim.